Gaius-B-Samuel/Entri_MySQL_Files-Gaius_B_Samuel_D42/README.md

 Summary of FIle: Stored Procedures
 - The stored procedures for the Worker table enable efficient and reusable database operations, ensuring better data management and consistency.
 - PDF Output File Available

+Summary of FIle: Triggers
+- The effective use of triggers to automate database tasks and enforce data integrity.
+- The triggers implemented ensure data validation, such as preventing negative salary entries, and maintain audit logs for insert and delete actions.
+- PDF Output File Available